Primitive types such as int or

 message data as an integer.
 The message cannot be larger than the key

 size.
-For example convert the text hello world
+For example convert the text hello world into an

 integer: